netascode/ansible-dc-vxlan-example/README.md

 ### Step 2 - Create the virtual environment with pyenv

-In this directory you will now create the new virtual environment and install a python version of your choice.
-At the _time of this writting_, a commonly used version is python version 3.10.13.
+In this directory you will now create the new virtual environment and install a Python version of your choice.
+At the _time of this writting_, a commonly used version is Python version 3.10.13.
 Command `pyenv install 3.10.13` will install this version.
 For detailed instructions please visit the [pyenv](https://github.com/pyenv/pyenv) site.

 ```bash
 cd nac-vxlan